Meghan Markle & Prince Harry’s Home Under Siege By Drone Pilot Taking Photos

-Following Meghan Markle and Prince Harry’s move into Frogmore Cottage, the paparazzi have been dying to get photos of the updated residence, but because it’s ensconced into the Windsor Castle property, a good shot is difficult for the uninvited.
+Following Meghan Markle and Prince Harry’s move into Frogmore Cottage, the paparazzi have been dying to get photos of the updated residence.
+However, because it’s ensconced in the Windsor Castle property, a good shot is difficult to acquire for the uninvited.

-So The Sun is reporting that a photographer decided to try to get some snaps using a drone, a quadcopter, to fly over the Berkshire residence to see what kind of images they could capture.
-Photos of Frogmore Cottage are rare, and most are taken from a distance, and so a good photo could fetch a tidy sum.
+Now, The Sun is reporting that a photographer decided to try to get some snaps using a drone, a quadcopter, to fly over the Berkshire residence to see what kind of images they could capture.
+Photos of Frogmore Cottage are rare, and most are taken from a distance.
+Therefor, a good photo could fetch a tidy sum.

-The unnamed photographer had a long lens camera on the drone which flew up to 984 feet over the Windsor Castle property, when even in uncontrolled airspace, drones are only allowed to fly at a maximum of 300 feet.
+The unnamed photographer had a long lens camera on the drone, one which flew up to 984 feet over the Windsor Castle property.
+Even in uncontrolled airspace, drones are only allowed to fly at a maximum of 300 feet.

-A spokesperson from Heathrow explained that this drone did not interfere with any flights to or from the airport.
+A spokesperson from Heathrow explained that this drone did not interfere with any flights to, or from, the airport.

 “Heathrow operations weren’t impacted.
 Aircraft at that point are flying at approximately 2,500 ft.”